Albert Cedric Gordon1

 Joyce Danenhauer

-Joyce Margaret Danenhauer was born on 20 March 1917 in Cincinnati, Hamilton Co., Ohio.1 She was the daughter of Andrew Felix Danenhauer and Mathilda Amelia Ebenhack.2,1 Joyce Margaret Danenhauer was a schoolteacher in the public schools, primary grades between 1938 and 1946 in Cincinnati.1 She and Margaret Ebenhack lived circa 1944 in 1511 Carolina Ave., Cincinnati, Hamilton Co., Ohio.3 Joyce Margaret Danenhauer married Albert Cedric Gordon, son of William Lewis Gordon and Gertrude Rauber, on 3 March 1944 in Paris, Lamar Co., Texas.
-The ceremony took place at the Army Training Camp shortly before Cedric shipped out to Europe.1 Joyce Margaret Danenhauer and Albert Cedric Gordon lived between 1945 and 1949 in 4164 Webster Ave., Deer Park, Hamilton Co., Ohio.1 Joyce Margaret Danenhauer and Albert Cedric Gordon lived between 1950 and 1975 in Amberley Village (Cincinnati), Hamilton Co., Ohio.1 Joyce Margaret Danenhauer lived between 1995 and 1999 in Columbus, Franklin Co., Ohio.1 She died on 25 March 1999 in Columbus at age 82.1 She was buried in Unity Village, Lee's Summit, Jackson Co., Missouri.
+Joyce Margaret Danenhauer was born on 20 March 1917 in Cincinnati, Hamilton County, Ohio.1 She was the daughter of Andrew Felix Danenhauer and Mathilda Amelia Ebenhack.2,1 Joyce Margaret Danenhauer was a schoolteacher in the public schools, primary grades between 1938 and 1946 in Cincinnati.1 She and Margaret Ebenhack lived circa 1944 in 1511 Carolina Ave., Cincinnati, Hamilton County, Ohio.3 Joyce Margaret Danenhauer married Albert Cedric Gordon, son of William Lewis Gordon and Gertrude Margaritha Rauber, on 3 March 1944 in Paris, Lamar County, Texas.
+The ceremony took place at the Camp Maxey shortly before Cedric shipped out to Europe.1,4 Joyce Margaret Danenhauer and Albert Cedric Gordon lived from 3 March 1944 to October 1944 in 481 Lamar Ave, Paris, Lamar County, Texas.5 Joyce Margaret Danenhauer and Albert Cedric Gordon lived between 1945 and 1949 in 4164 Webster Ave., Deer Park, Hamilton County, Ohio.1 Joyce Margaret Danenhauer and Albert Cedric Gordon lived between 1950 and 1975 in Amberley Village (Cincinnati), Hamilton County, Ohio.1 Joyce Margaret Danenhauer lived between 1995 and 1999 in Columbus, Franklin County, Ohio.1 She died on 25 March 1999 in Columbus at age 82.1 She was buried in Unity Village, Lee's Summit, Jackson County, Missouri.
 Her ashes scattered were scattered on the rose gardens.1

 Citations